 Susie is a supply teacher with many years teaching experience, with a particular love for the early years.
 In the last few years she has become passionate about raising awareness of the impact of early trauma on children, and has starting training people in ACEs (Adverse Childhood Experiences).
 She works part time for the Methodist Church, and tutors local children.
 So many different “hats” but one core love – that of being involved in children’s lives.
 A mindfulness of the treasure that is childhood spirituality is a common thread that runs though all of the different roles.
 Godly Play neatly pulls the threads together for Susie; whether working with children or adults; in church or in schools.
 Susie has a Godly Play room “on wheels”, and leads a network based in Hull.

 The West Midlands

 Please contact either Claire Wesley email@example.com or Kathryn Lord firstname.lastname@example.org

-Andrea is employed by the Salvation Army as the Training and Development Officer in the Children’s Ministries Unit.
-She enjoys travelling the UK to support and encourage people working with children in many contexts.
-She offers introductory training days in Godly Play and is currently working on a strategy to promote Godly Play in the Salvation Army.
+Andrea is employed by the Salvation Army as a Godly Play Enabler.
+She enjoys travelling the UK to support and encourage people working with children and adults in many contexts.

 Sue has been a FE lecturer, primary school teacher and youth and children’s worker.
 She set up the Guildford Diocesan Godly Play classroom at Christchurch, Ottershaw and now works in developing its use in training for schools, churches and groups of all ages.
 She is keen to offer help and support for all those involved in Godly Play in the South East.
 She is happy to travel – so please feel free to contact her!